Intro to meditation: Class 5 notes

 If you've found your self compassion increasing, consider whether the decreased tension and stress you feel as a result is helping you be more compassionate towards others.

 Being more compassionate towards others is one of the foundations of moral behavior.
-Tucker Peck's recent book explores "sanity" (relating skillfully to reality) and "sainthood" (becoming a better, more moral person) as long term effects of meditation.
-I'm only about a third of the way through reading it, and I am already comfortable giving it a very strong recommendation.
+Tucker Peck's book Sanity and Sainthood explores "sanity" (relating skillfully to reality) and "sainthood" (becoming a more moral person) as long term effects of meditation.
+Strong recommendation.

 Sensation and equanimity